This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Aluminum housing

-We all know Leica optics are expensive - it's the tradeoff for high quality materials and superior image quality not seen on other optics.
-Regardless, when you want the best, you're willing to pay for it, and Leica is a brand I recommend all day, every day.
+I know that Leica optics are expensive - it's the tradeoff for quality materials and superior glass.
+Regardless, if you want the best and if you're willing to pay for it, Leica is a brand I recommend all day, every day.

-The Monovid has an impressive close focus distance of 1.8 m, but if you need painstaking detail when you’re already up and close, you’ll want to take advantage of the included close focus lens.
-With this attachment, a close focus distance of 25-30 cm is easily achievable.
+The Monovid has an impressive close focus distance of 1.8 m.
+But I really like that the close focus attachment provides a close focus distance of 25-30 cm - easily.

 Since this mini scope has Leica quality behind it, it's the best monocular for tactical scenarios or surveillance when industry-leading contrast, color fidelity, and resolution is needed to make out minute details.

-Only the hardcore spenders are going to consider the Monovid.
+Only hardcore spenders are going to consider the Monovid.
 How obsessed are you?

-We heartily welcome a Vortex optic to the lineup, and the Solo 10×25 model is the pick of the lot.
 Vortex has easily been a first choice brand for many as their VIP warranty is famously known to be true and honored.
 The Solo 10x25 comes with said warranty and costs less than $100.
 For the money, the Solo is guaranteed to be the best valued monocular on the street - or in this case, in the field.